arm61/pylj/docs/source/molecular-dynamics.md

 ## Forces

 The force on a pair is minus the slope of the pair energy, which the previous chapter plotted.
 The net force on an atom is the sum of the pair forces from every other atom, each pointing along the line between them.
 The configuration does that sum.
-The code below is pylj's own, shown as it is in the source.
+The code below is `pylj`'s own, shown as it is in the source.
 The annotations after the colons, such as `NDArray[np.float64]`, and the return type after the arrow, document the types; they are not something you type to use the function.

 ```{literalinclude} ../../pylj/configuration.py
 :pyobject: Configuration.forces